EFL - ESL activities and games for teaching conditionals

 On each turn, one student will have 30 seconds to describe a random topic/word to their teammates using only conditional statements.
 If the team guesses the word correctly, that player rolls the dice and moves to the new space.
 Use vocabulary or concepts from a themed vocabulary list for intermediate level students.

 More B1 ESL lesson plans

 We hope that you were able to grab a few ideas from this lesson plan.
 Our suggested next lesson is on the passive voice.
 Be sure to check out our complete selection of intermediate level lesson plans.
 For other levels, have a look at the entire collection of ESL lesson plans.
-Also, if you are an Android user, the best way to view this content is through the TEFL Handbook Android application.
+Also, if you are an iOS or Android user, the best way to view this content is through the TEFL Handbook app.
 An ESL lesson planner for English teachers, designed for in-class use.